Symmetries of equivariant Khovanov-Rozansky homology: Introduction

 \subsection{Acknowledgments}

 We would like to thank Rostislav Akhmechet, Ben Elias, Lev Rozansky, Pedro Vaz, and Joshua Wang for interesting and enlightening conversations.
+Let us thank Joshua Wang again for spotting a mistake in a previous version of this paper.
 We especially would like to thank Mikhail Khovanov who encouraged us to search for algebra actions on foams and link homologies.
 We are grateful to Felix Roz for helpful comments on an earlier draft of the paper.

 Various ideas motivating this paper partially arose during the hybrid workhshop ``Foam Evaluation'' held at ICERM.
 The Universit\'e Paris Cit\'e and its Programme d'invitations internationales scientifiques further supported the collaboration of the authors.
 We thank the institutions for their hospitality.